-INORMS 2018 is being held in Edinburgh, Scotland’s capital city and home to the Scottish Parliament.
+INORMS 2018 is being held at the EICC in Edinburgh, Scotland’s capital city and home to the Scottish Parliament.
 Inhabited since the Bronze Age, and a UNESCO world heritage site, Edinburgh really is a city like no other.
 From history to culture, from sports to shopping, and from food to visitor attractions, Edinburgh has something to offer every one of its visitors.

 Find out more about the city: http://edinburgh.org/discover/